Simon99de/17B06E-Macropad/README.md

 ### sources / what was used:
 * I used the KiCad template from [dumbpad](https://github.com/imchipwood/dumbpad/) to create this project.
-* Many thanks to the developer who made the firmware and thus the project possible: FabiClawZ / [FFS2309 (old name)](https://github.com/FFS2309)
+* Many thanks to the developer who made the firmware and thus the project possible: [FabiClawZ](https://github.com/FFS2309)

 ## Gallery